 Generally, the cheapest cars to insure are practical, safe, conventional and affordable — both to buy and repair.
 In addition, they typically have fewer claims and accidents.
 To cover their own risk, insurers usually jack up the rates for expensive, luxury and high-performance cars.

 While the car you drive affects your insurance rates, it’s not the only factor.
-Shop around and compare rates with different providers to get the best possible value for your coverage.
+Shop around and compare rates with different car insurance companies to get the best possible value for your coverage.